Reactive Dog Recovery Program Overview

 Goals of the Reactive Dog Recovery Program

 - To provide you with information and knowledge to help you better understand the emotional, thinking, and learning ability of why your dog reacts.

-- To teach both you and your dog in a controlled class, home and outdoor environment (low distance, duration, and intensity) while using humane techniques(force-free, fear-free, and pain-free)that make her feel safe and secure while recovering.
+- To teach both you and your dog in a controlled class, home and outdoor environment (low distance, duration, and intensity) while using humane techniques(force-free, fear-free, and pain-free)that make her/him feel safe and secure while recovering.

 Principles of Reactive Dog Recovery Program

 Teaching relaxation is the foundation of a recovery program for reactive dogs.

 If they are anxious, fearful, over aroused, over stimulated, and/or hypervigilent, they simply do not have the ability to be calm, enabling them to learn more acceptable behaviours.